yoichi1484/sake_dataset/README.md

 # About
-[Sake (Japanese Rice Wine)](https://en.wikipedia.org/wiki/Sake) dataset, including brands of sake, special-designation sake, taste, flavor and ways to make the sake
+- [Sake (Japanese Rice Wine)](https://en.wikipedia.org/wiki/Sake) dataset includes brand (name) of sake, type of sake, rice polishing ratio, type of yeast, taste, flavor and ways to make the sake.
+- We provide the dataset as a json file or a Google Sheet.